 We all know how hard it can be to take a pic of our pups.
 They never want to look at the camera or the phone!
-Flashes look horrible.
-Natural lighting can be so dark that you can’t tell where your dog ends and the sofa begins.
+Flashes look horrible, and natural lighting can be so dark that you can’t tell where your dog ends and the sofa begins.

-We asked pet photographer Mark Rogers for his best tricks for taking high-quality dog pictures–without getting into stuff like f-stops and shutter speed.
+We asked pet photographer Mark Rogers for his best tricks for taking high-quality dog pictures — without getting into complicated stuff like f-stops and shutter speed.
 Here are our favorites tips.

 Time It Well

 If you’re looking for action shots, have your photo shoot before the daily three-mile run.

 If you want a serene portrait, make it after.